This page may contain affiliate links. Learn More.

 BBQ Pork Roast in instant pot

-An instant pot has a unique way of using steam to cook quickly but similar to low cooking.
+An instant pot has a unique way of using steam to cook quickly but is similar to slow cooking.
 I have made pork roast in my instant pot and it was outstanding!
 It’s a wonderful tool to cook a tough cut of meat.

 In the oven, you need to use a very low temperature as well, and cover the meat so it retains moisture.
 You need to cook at 300 to 325 so it cooks nice and slowly.
 It takes 3-4 hours or even longer depending on size.
 You’ll know when it falls apart with a fork.